-Parson’s Problems are great formative assessments that ask students to arrange blocks of scrambled code—allowing them to focus on the purpose and flow of the code (often including a new pattern or feature) while not worrying about syntax.
+Parsons problems are great formative assessments in which they’re asked to arrange blocks of scrambled code—allowing them to focus on the purpose and flow of the code (often including a new pattern or feature) while not worrying about syntax.

 Additionally, as students make their way through units and semesters, the amount of work they do decreases.
-However, Parson’s problems have been shown to be one of the most engaged with features on interactive platforms despite the drop off in student completion of tasks.
+However, Parsons problems have been shown to be one of the most engaging features on interactive platforms despite the drop off in student completion of tasks.

 Ericson, B. J., Margulieux, L. E., & Rick, J. (2017, November).
 Solving parsons problems versus fixing and writing code.
 In Proceedings of the 17th Koli Calling Conference on Computing Education Research (pp. 20-29).
 ACM.